plokhotnyuk/jsoniter-scala/README.md

 - Ability to print generated code for codecs using an implicit val of `CodecMakerConfig.PrintCodec` type in a scope of codec derivation
 - No dependencies on extra libraries in _runtime_ excluding Scala's `scala-library`
-- Releases for different Scala versions: 2.12, 2.13, and 3.1
-- Suppressing of all WartRemover warnings for generated codecs
 - Support of shading to another package for locking on a particular released version
 - Patch versions are backward and forward compatible, minor versions are backward compatible
 - Support of compilation to a native image by GraalVM
+- Releases for different Scala versions: 2.12, 2.13, and 3.1
-- Support of Scala.js 1.0+
+- Support of Scala.js 1.0+ for all supported Scala versions
+- Support of Scala Native 0.4+ for Scala 2.12 and 2.13
+- Suppressing of all WartRemover warnings of generated codecs for Scala 2.12 and 2.13

 There are configurable options that can be set in compile-time:
 - Ability to read/write numbers from/to string values
 - Skipping of unexpected fields or throwing of parse exceptions